jerryzhang126/RTOSObjectOrientedArduino/README.md

-# OORTOSArduino
+### OORTOSArduino
-Object oriented framework for easily utilizing the functionality of FreeRTOS on the Arduino AVR platform
+Object oriented framework for easily utilizing the functionality of FreeRTOS on the Arduino AVR platform.

+Just a simple way to use the object oriented capabilites of c++ on the AVR based Arduino.
+-Not a RTOS implementation-